vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 that removes (danger of) snake poison on a twig of Snuhi

 plant in one's court-yard; TT 33.
 Vide above p.
-125. Snehavrata—This is a māsavrata; God (Visṇu?) deity; person
+125. Snehavrata—This is a māsavrata; God (Viṣṇu?) deity; person

 should give up oil bath for four months from Āṣ, he should subsist on pāyasa and ghee; at end he should donate a jar full of sesame oil; this secures people's affection (sneha); HV